 If you serve San Jose, Mountain View, Cupertino, Santa Clara, etc. don’t try to name them all above the fold.
 Stick to the main city and focus on optimizing for that one city.
 If your office or home base is in San Jose, optimize only for San Jose.

 The more area and city names you try to cover the less successful you’re going to be in search results.
-Search engines are smart and they can extrapolate for the surrounding area.
+Search engines are smart, and they can extrapolate to the surrounding area.
 If you try to cover them all then search engines will have a more difficult time putting you in any relevant search results.

 Be definitive and precise with where you do what you do.
 San Jose HVAC Repair is a lot better than Silicon Valley HVAC Repair.